londonhackspace/acnode-cl/README.md

 # Pin assignments on ACNode shield rev 1 board (square PCB)

-Other ACnode PCBs are available
+Other ACnode PCBs are available, the most common at the moment is the hardware/NEW-ACNode-Dootbot-Shield designed by dawidekziaja

 * P1 connector (numbers rising towards on-board relay, P1_1 is furthest from it)
 * P1_1 GND -> CAT5 ORANGE